stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   I had encountered at last one of those curious mirage-plants about which so many of our men told stories.
-Anderson had warned me of them, and described their appearance very closely&mdash;the shaggy stalk, the spiky leaves, and the mottled blossoms whose gaseous, dream-breeding exhalations penetrate every existing make of mask.
+Anderson had warned me of them, and described their appearance very closely--the shaggy stalk, the spiky leaves, and the mottled blossoms whose gaseous, dream-breeding exhalations penetrate every existing make of mask.

-  Recalling what happened to Bailey three years ago, I fell into a momentary panic, and began to dash and stagger about in the crazy, chaotic world which the plant&rsquo;s exhalations had woven around me.
-Then good sense came back, and I realised all I need do was retreat from the dangerous blossoms; heading away from the source of the pulsations, and cutting a path blindly&mdash;regardless of what might seem to swirl around me&mdash;until safely out of the plant&rsquo;s effective radius.
+  Recalling what happened to Bailey three years ago, I fell into a momentary panic, and began to dash and stagger about in the crazy, chaotic world which the plant's exhalations had woven around me.
+Then good sense came back, and I realised all I need do was retreat from the dangerous blossoms; heading away from the source of the pulsations, and cutting a path blindly--regardless of what might seem to swirl around me--until safely out of the plant's effective radius.

   Although everything was spinning perilously, I tried to start in the right direction and hack my way ahead.
-My route must have been far from straight, for it seemed hours before I was free of the mirage-plant&rsquo;s pervasive influence.
+My route must have been far from straight, for it seemed hours before I was free of the mirage-plant's pervasive influence.
 Gradually the dancing lights began to disappear, and the shimmering spectral scenery began to assume the aspect of solidity.
 When I did get wholly clear I looked at my watch and was astonished to find that the time was only 4:20.
 Though eternities had seemed to pass, the whole experience could have consumed little more